The application process has three steps:

 Please follow the guide Get MitID with a foreign passport / ID card on mitid.dk.
 The guide will tell you to scan your passport (or ID card with a chip from certain Schengen countries) using your smartphone.

-Only if you experience trouble activating MitID:
+If you are experiencing trouble activating MitID:

 You must bring: